Zolske/yahtzee-dice-roller/README.md

 1. ### Browser Testing:

    - functionality- and layout- tests where successful on: **"Chrome"**, **"Mozilla Firefox"** and **"Microsoft Edge"**
-   - because the tester has no access to **"Safari"**, the site was not tested on that browser
+   - because the tester has no access to **"Safari"**, the site was not tested on that browser _(Apple does not support the Windows version of Safari any longer.)_

 2. ### Validator Testing